Business

 “At Wayra, we know that technological progress has never been as galvanized as it is today, and we want to help those digital startups with game-changing technological solutions ride that wave,” — Andrés Saborido, global head of Wayra.

-According to a company statement, main driver for this new initiative will be Wayra X. The 100% digital innovation hub for startups from around the globe works on solutions to a range of modern challenges related to 5G, e-health, e-learning, home automation, entertainment, mobility and the future of work.
+According to a company statement, a main driver for this new initiative will be Wayra X. The 100% digital innovation hub for startups from around the globe works on solutions to a range of modern challenges related to 5G, e-health, e-learning, home automation, entertainment, mobility and the future of work.

 Wayra X was just unveiled by Telefónica at its all-virtual 2020 Innovation Day and plans on investing in 10 new projects by the end of 2021.
 Startups from Asia and Europe, namely BlaBla — a fully immersive English learning experience — and Peoople — an advanced entertainment and dining recommendation app — are already featured in its portfolio.